 The Plains Television Merger

 Going back to the WCHU story, construction on WCHU began in November of 1958, and the station originally went on the air in September of 1959 as a low-power UHF station and a translator of WICS.
 The original coverage area of WCHU was estimated to be no more than 15 miles from the transmitter site at the Inman Hotel in downtown Champaign.
 The power output on the new WCHU was 5.5 kilowatts visual and 2.96 kilowatts aural from a short antenna mounted on top of the Inman Hotel in downtown Champaign, the corner of Neil and University.
 WCHU was to receive an off-air signal of WICS for rebroadcasting from a receiver also located on the roof of the Inman Hotel.
-It didn't take long to see that the assumption of getting an airable signal from WICS all of the time was a mistake.
+It didn't take long to see that the assumption that an airable signal from WICS would be available all the time was a mistake.
 Weather conditions, the time of day, and other bouts of interference from the downtown area contributed to a less-than-reliable signal from WICS.

 On September 13th, 1959, WCHU was ready to expand its broadcast day with the construction completed on the microwave link from its new receiving antenna northwest of Champaign.